dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 We are using a free service called [**SimpleForm**](https://getsimpleform.com/){:rel='nofollow'}{:target="_blank"} to create our form.
 SimpleForm is a service similar to Formspree which I discussed in [How to make a contact form in Jekyll](/how-to-add-form-option-to-jekyll-websites/){:target="_blank"}

-I'm not using Formspree because it doesn't work on all pages.
+I'm not using FormSpree because it doesn't work on all pages.
 Formspree is URL specific.
 If you want your subscribe form to be on all the pages(which is usually the case), SimpleForm has to be the logical choice.

 ### Step 1: Get an API Token from SimpleForm
 ![Jekyll subscribe form](/images/jekyll-subscribe-form-simpleform.jpg){: .full}